Used Car: 2012 Mazda MX-5 Miata Review

-If you’re looking for classic roadster style and engaging performance, reviewers say the 2012 Mazda MX-5 Miata delivers both to sports-car shoppers on a budget.
+If you’re looking for classic roadster style and engaging performance, reviewers said the 2012 Mazda MX-5 Miata delivers both in spades.

 Reviewers said that the 2012 Mazda Miata proves that sports cars don’t need to pack monstrous engines to offer thrilling performance.
 A four-cylinder engine is standard, and test drivers agreed that while the Miata isn’t the quickest car in the class, it still offers brisk acceleration that should please most shoppers.
 A five-speed manual transmission is standard, and critics noted that it offers short, precise throws.
 A six-speed manual transmission and a six-speed automatic are also available.
 The 2012 Miata gets up to an EPA-estimated 22/28 mpg city/highway, which is quite good for a 2012 affordable sports car.
 The automotive press agreed that responsive steering, strong brakes and sprightly handling are among the Miata’s strongest attributes, which combine to make it one of the best-handling sports cars in the class.